Testimonials

 Unique Contributions of this Workshop

-• This workshop brings together different perspectives and research streams on change, drift, and dynamics of organizational processes and routines
+• This workshop brings together different perspectives and research streams on change, drift, and dynamics of business processes

-• This workshop reaches out to researchers from the organization sciences and information systems scholars to stronger engage with the BPM Conference.
-At the same time, we welcome submissions relating to classic BPM research on process drift and process change
+• This workshop reaches out to researchers from organization sciences and information systems to integrate both communities and to engage with the participants of the BPM Conference.
+Naturally, we also welcome submissions relating to classic BPM research on process drift, process change, process visualization, and process analytics

-• This workshop plays a key role in building a bridge between research communities interested in organizational processes and routines and brings new groups of researchers to the BPM Conference
+• This workshop plays a key role in building a bridge between diverse research communities that investigate process dynamics

-Organizational processes are everything but stable; they change over time.
-This change is connected with various factors inside and outside the organization.
-Different descriptions of change phenomena have been discussed in the literature, such as incremental or seasonal drift, endogenous and exogenous change, along with roadblocks and enablers for process change.
-Recent research investigates, among others, how we can detect drift in organizational processes, how we can use process mining to make change visible, how we can theorize change of processes, and which methods can support the design of new versions of processes.
+While intended to remain stable when implemented, business processes change over time.
+This change is caused by and connected to various factors inside and outside the organization.
+Different descriptions of change phenomena have been discussed in the literature such as incremental or seasonal drift, endogenous and exogenous change, along with roadblocks and enablers for process change.
+Recent research investigates, among others, how we can detect drift in processes, how we can use process mining to make visualize change, how to theorize change in processes, and which methods can support the continuous (re-)design and adaptation of processes.

-The aim of this workshop is to bring together different perspectives and research fields on change, drift, and dynamics of organizational processes and routines.
-To facilitate this, we invite conceptual, technical, and empirical papers addressing various aspects that relate to changes, drifts, and dynamics of organizational processes and routines.
+The aim of this workshop is to bring together different perspectives and research streams on change, drift, and dynamics of business processes and provide them a stage for mutual exchange.
+To facilitate this, we invite conceptual, technical, and empirical papers addressing various aspects that relate to process change in organizations.
 Related terms covered by recent BPM research and neighboring disciplines that we specifically welcome are process evolution, routine dynamics, exogenous and endogenous change, process drift detection, etc. We encourage submissions from different epistemologies and applying different research methods.
 We invite submissions from Business Process Management, but also from other connected research areas, such as Routine Dynamics, Information Systems, and Computer Science.

 Submissions can address, but are not limited to, the following topics:

-• What are novel techniques to detect drift in organizational processes and routines?
+• What are novel techniques to detect and visualize drift in organizational processes?

-• How do business processes, routines, and related aspects change over time?
+• How do business processes or process-related aspects change over time?

-• How can change of business processes and routines be conceptually described and theorized?
+• How can change in business processes be conceptually described and theorized?

-• How do change initiatives unfold and what are their effects?
+• How do process change initiatives unfold and what are their effects?

-• Which kind of unintended change of business processes and routines exist and how do they unfold?
+• Which kind of unintended change in business processes exists, and how do they unfold?

-• Which kind of positive and negative deviance emerges from process change?
+• Which positive and negative consequences emerge from process change?

-• How can techniques like process mining help to investigate dynamics of processes and routines?
+• How can techniques like process mining help to investigate process dynamics?

-• How do specific technologies (e.g., robotic process automation) trigger change in organizational processes and routines?
+• How do specific technologies (e.g., robotic process automation, gen AI) trigger change in organizational processes?

 Prospective authors are invited to submit papers for presentation in any of the workshop topics.
 Papers must not exceed 12 pages for full papers and 6 pages for research-in-progress papers.
 The formatting must comply with the LNBIP format (http://www.springer.com/computer/lncs?SGWID=0-164-6-791344-0).
 Papers have to present original research contributions not concurrently submitted elsewhere.
 The title page must contain a short abstract, a classification of the topics covered, preferably using the list of topics above, and an indication of the submission category (regular paper/position paper/tool report).
 All papers will undergo regular peer-review.
 The paper selection will be based upon the relevance of submitted papers to the main topics, as well as upon their quality and potential to generate relevant discussion at the workshop.
 Based on the reviews, we will have two types of papers/ presentations.
 First, we will have regular papers that will be published by Springer as a post-proceeding volume (to be sent around 4 months after the workshop) in their Lecture Notes in Business Information Processing (LNBIP) series.
 Second, we will invite submitted papers that cannot be published as idea talks with the aim to foster discussions among the workshop participants and provide feedback to the authors.

-The workshop will be held in conjunction with the 22nd International Conference on Business Process Management hosted by the AGH University of Krakow from 1 to 6 September, 2024.
+The workshop will be held in conjunction with the 23rd International Conference on Business Process Management (BPM 2025) hosted in Sevilla, Spain, from August 31st to September 5th, 2025.

 Some References for Inspiration